Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 + public_ip = (known after apply)

-Note: The plan output does not specify the workspace information it is using while planning, so be sure to be very cautious while applying these changes, as using the wrong workspace may break the existing working environment.
+Note: The plan output does not specify the workspace information it uses during planning, so be very cautious when applying these changes, as using the wrong workspace may break the existing working environment.

 How to delete a Terraform workspace